rclone/rclone/docs/content/bisync.md

 non-allowed files for synching with Dropbox.

 If you make changes to your filters file then bisync requires a run with `--resync`.
-This is a safety feature, which avoids existing files on the Path1 and/or Path2 side from seeming to disappear from view (since they are excluded in the new listings), which would fool bisync into seeing them as deleted (as compared to the prior run listings), and then bisync would proceed to delete them for real.
+This is a safety feature, which prevents existing files on the Path1 and/or Path2 side from seeming to disappear from view (since they are excluded in the new listings), which would fool bisync into seeing them as deleted (as compared to the prior run listings), and then bisync would proceed to delete them for real.

-To block this from happening bisync calculates an MD5 hash of the filters file and stores the hash in a `.md5` file in the same place as your filters file.
+To block this from happening, bisync calculates an MD5 hash of the filters file and stores the hash in a `.md5` file in the same place as your filters file.
-On the next runs with `--filters-file` set, bisync re-calculates the MD5 hash of the current filters file and compares it to the hash stored in `.md5` file.
+On the next run with `--filters-file` set, bisync re-calculates the MD5 hash of the current filters file and compares it to the hash stored in the `.md5` file.
-If they don't match the run aborts with a critical error and thus forces you to do a `--resync`, likely avoiding a disaster.
+If they don't match, the run aborts with a critical error and thus forces you to do a `--resync`, likely avoiding a disaster.

 #### --check-sync